Chorionic Villus Sampling (CVS)

 anesthetic is used, you will feel a needle stick when the anesthetic is injected.

-This may cause a brief stinging sensation.
+This may cause a brief stinging feeling.

 Ultrasound will be used to help guide a long, thin, hollow needle through your belly

-cramp as the needle enters the uterus.
+as the needle enters the uterus.

-to obtain enough tissue for testing.
+get enough tissue for testing.

 The needle will then be removed.
 An adhesive bandage will be placed over the abdominal